brianlbradley/frontend-nanodegree-feedreader/README.md

 # How to view this project?

-  Open the index.html file in the Jasmine folder.
+  Open the index.html file.
 The test descriptions and results are at the bottom of the page past the links.
-    These tests are written in feedreader.js and validating items in the the app.js file and index.html
+    These tests are written in spec/feedreader.js and validating items in the the js/app.js file and index.html

 The following are the various tests performed: